Right after college, I spent 4+ months living and traveling all over Europe — here’s what it cost me.

 Where I Went & Total Costs

 Where I Went

-With International Language Programs, I was living in Russia for a semester and took a handful of vacations around the country to a few noteworthy spots (you've got to find room in your itinerary to visit St. Petersburg a couple of times and see the charming little city of Suzdal).
+With International Language Programs, I was living in Europe for a semester and took a handful of vacations around the country to a few noteworthy spots .
 Then, we had scheduled vacation time to visit so many places across Europe.
-All in all, here's the list:
+All in all, here's the list of my vacation destinations:

-My total cost for the 4+ month trip was $4,528, give or take a few dollars.
-I flew from Utah to Moscow on January 24th and came back to Utah on June 3rd.
-If you want to break that amount down, that shakes out to be around $35 a day (which is just crazy).
+My total cost for the 4+ month trip was $4,788, give or take a few dollars.
+I flew from Utah to my ILP city on January 24th and came back to Utah on June 3rd.
+If you want to break that amount down, that shakes out to be around $36 a day (which is just crazy).

 This total cost includes accommodation, meals and snacks, transportation (all of it — trains, planes, taxis, Ubers, etc), souvenirs, and activities.
 I’ll go into more detail on how to save on all of these, don’t worry.

 Some Daily Examples